wrongpixels/fsopen-part3/README.md

 # Full Stack Open - Part 3 Exercises

-As recommended, a dedicated repository for the Part 3 exercises
+As recommended, this is a dedicated repository for the Part 3 exercises

 ## Phonebook Application
 ### Backend API